MarkuBu/vec3d/readme.md

 ## vec3d is a class library for 3d vectors.
 This mod adds a 3d vector class to Minetest.

+Some functions exist in two versions.
+One version returns a new vector, the other version modifys a vector.

 ### Create a new vector
 To create a new vector you have to use the method `vec3d()`